BovReg/nf-workshop20/schedule.md

 ## Reproducible genomics workflows using Nextflow and nf-core

-**Note that this is a tentative schedule and such, can be subjected to changes**
+**Note that this is a tentative schedule and such, can be subjected to changes.**

+All times are indicated in CET (Central European Time, UTC+1).
+[This time-zone converter](https://savvytime.com/converter/cet) tool may be useful should you are in a different time zone.

 #### Tuesday, 17 November